HOW TO MAKE NEWS AT THE INTERNATIONAL CES 2019 TRADESHOW

 1) Have a compelling story.
 You have less than the standard 30-second elevator pitch time to grab attention.
 Two sentences max to attract interest.
 Have your story 10X better and create urgency.
 What is the “who, what, where, why and when” to your story?
 Is it trending, a REAL game-changer?
 Solve a problem: ScanMyPhotos.com solved the biggest problem in photography: we pioneered an easy and affordable – with a game-changing crazy low price to scan the nations and overseas pictures.
-ScanMyPhotos.com digitized 400 million photos.
+ScanMyPhotos.com digitized 600 million photos.
 People are sharing these decades of nostalgic memories on all the photo sharing apps and new photo gadget platforms and devices introduced at CES.
+Past news stories from the world of photo scanning.

 2) Download and memorize every tech reporters’ and bloggers’ headshots.
 Print up like baseball cards and study their backgrounds.
 Reporters at CES often hide their name badges or use others so they aren’t recognized.
 Tweet photos at media outlets exhibit booths with hashtags and Twitter addresses of those reporters you see there.
 Get personal and humanize your message